Should've Said No: Music and lyrics

 "Should've Said No" is an uptempo country rock song that incorporates a banjo and opens with a steel guitar riff.
+It is written in the key of E minor.
+Swift's lead vocals range from G3 to C5.
 Roger Holland of PopMatters categorized the track as pop rock and said that the country-music arrangement was minimal.
 Brittany Spanos from Rolling Stone remarked that "Should've Said No" stands out as a pop-rock-leaning tune in a country-music album.
 In The Guardian, Alexis Petridis described it as a "post-grunge stadium rock anthem".
 Musicologist James E. Perone commented that "Should've Said No" features a production incorporating textured guitars that resembles a rock power ballad, and includes elements of American folk music through the use of the pentatonic scale in the melody and the fiddles in unison with other instruments.

 In the lyrics, the narrator chastises a cheating ex-boyfriend and tells him that she would have forgiven him if he had said no to the girl with whom he cheated on the narrator.
 She has no intention to get back with him, no matter how much he pleads.
 Before ending their relationship, the narrator asks the ex-boyfriend, "Before you go, tell me this: Was it worth it?
 Was she worth this?" to which she answers herself, "No," repeatedly.
 Some authors remarked that the song has an empowering message to young female listeners, who listen to Swift's music to find power to control their own lives.
 In The New York Times, Jon Caramanica wrote that the song is "a little vicious ... animated by something sharper than traditional teenage angst".

 Release and commercial performance

 "Should've Said No" was the fifth and final single from Swift's debut album.
 It was released to US country radio on May 19, 2008, by Big Machine Records.
 An alternate version of the song was released on her extended play Beautiful Eyes (2008).
 A remix was included in the international edition of Swift's second studio album, Fearless, released in March 2009.
-In October 2019, following the Taylor Swift masters controversy, Big Machine Records re-released "Should've Said No", along with other singles from Swift's debut album, on limited-edition vinyl.
+In October 2019, following the Taylor Swift masters dispute, Big Machine Records re-released "Should've Said No", along with other singles from Swift's debut album, on limited-edition vinyl.

 In the United States, the single peaked at number 33 on the Billboard Hot 100.
 It was Swift's second number-one single on the Hot Country Songs chart, following "Our Song"; both singles were solely written by Swift.
 It spent two weeks at number one on the Hot Country Songs chart.
 The song was certified platinum by the Recording Industry Association of America (RIAA) in 2009 and, by November 2017, had sold 1.5 million digital copies in the United States.
 "Should've Said No" also charted on the Canadian Hot 100 (peaking at number 67) and the Official New Zealand Music Chart (peaking at number 18).